JSBmanD/docs/pages/dashboard/channel-level-access.md

 Left: Branch default.
 Right: a customized version.

+[block:callout]
+{
+  "type": "info",
-!!! info "Text Me the App"
+  "title": "Text Me the App",
-	Please refer to the [Text Me the App](/web/text-me-the-app/) article for an in-depth tutorial on how to create a Text Me the App page.
+  "body": "Please refer to the [Text Me the App](/web/text-me-the-app/) article for an in-depth tutorial on how to create a Text Me the App page."
+}
+[/block]

 ## Ads